 Problems: Growth of harmful bacteria and cross-contamination.

-- Keep raw materials covered/wrapped until use.
+3. Keep ready-to-eat raw material covered/wrapped until use.

 Preparation